yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/kv-namespace.md

 # KVNamespace

-The KVNamespace component lets you create [Cloudflare KV Namespaces](https://developers.cloudflare.com/kv/concepts/kv-namespaces/) for key-value storage.
+A [Cloudflare KV Namespace](https://developers.cloudflare.com/kv/concepts/kv-namespaces/) is a key-value store that can be used to store data for your application.

 # Minimal Example